Soybean: Protein

 Most soy protein is a relatively heat-stable storage protein.
 This heat stability enables soy food products requiring high temperature cooking, such as tofu, soy milk and textured vegetable protein (soy flour) to be made.
 Soy protein is essentially identical to the protein of other legume seeds and pulses.

-Soy is a good source of protein for vegetarians and vegans or for people who want to reduce the amount of meat they eat, according to the US Food and Drug Administration:
+Soy is a complete protein (it contains all 9 essential amino acids).
+It is a good source of protein for vegetarians and vegans or for people who want to reduce the amount of meat they eat, according to the US Food and Drug Administration:

 Soy protein products can be good substitutes for animal products because, unlike some other beans, soy offers a 'complete' protein profile. ...
 Soy protein products can replace animal-based foods—which also have complete proteins but tend to contain more fat, especially saturated fat—without requiring major adjustments elsewhere in the diet.

 Although soybeans have high protein content, soybeans also contain high levels of protease inhibitors, which can prevent digestion.
 Protease inhibitors are reduced by cooking soybeans, and are present in low levels in soy products such as tofu and soy milk.

 The Protein Digestibility Corrected Amino Acid Score (PDCAAS) of soy protein is the nutritional equivalent of meat, eggs, and casein for human growth and health.
 Soybean protein isolate has a biological value of 74, whole soybeans 96, soybean milk 91, and eggs 97.